x7zhong/WRF-DL/README.md

 This github is the code implementation corresponding to the article "WRF-ML v1.0: A Bridge between WRF v4.3 and Machine Learning Parameterizations and its Application to Atmospheric Radiative Transferr"

+Please contact x7zhong@gmail.com if you have any questions about this code.

 # Code description:

 ## Build_WRF